ggerganov/whisper.cpp/examples/whisper.nvim/README.md

   This is probably a very long shot, but I think it will be very cool to have the functionality to select some code and then hit Ctrl-G and say something like:

-  *refactor this using stl containers*
+  *"refactor this using stl containers"*

   or

-  *optimize by sorting the data first*
+  *"optimize by sorting the data first"*

-  The plugin would then make an appropriate query using the selected text and some context to Copilot or GPT-3 and return the result.
+  The plugin would then make an appropriate query using the selected text and code context to Copilot or GPT-3 and return the result.

+## Discussion

+If you find this idea interesting, you can join the discussion here: https://github.com/ggerganov/whisper.cpp/discussions/108